Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Convergence analysis in the low SNR regime: Population loss

-where $A \in \mathbb{R}^{m \times d}$ is a matrix, $b \in \mathbb{R}^{m}$ is a given vector, and $q$ is the integer satisfying that $q \geq 4$.
-We should note that for $q \geq 4$, the considered objective is not strictly convex because the Hessian matrix is singular when $A\theta = b$.
-Indeed, if we set $m=d$ and further let $A$ to be $\Sigma^{1/2}$ and choose $b=A\theta^*=0$, then we recover the problem in \eqref{low_snr_pop} for $q=2p$.
-Instead of solving \eqref{low_snr_pop}, we focus on the convergence analysis of BFGS quasi-Newton method for solving the convex function in \eqref{opt_problem}, as it is a more general function and our results are of general interest from an optimization point of view.
-To the best of our knowledge, there is no global convergence theory (without line-search) for the BFGS method when the function is not strictly convex, and our analysis provides the first result for such general setting.
-First, we present two assumptions of the objective function \eqref{opt_problem}. \begin{assumption} We assume that there exists $\hat{\theta} \in \mathbb{R}^{d}$, such that $ b = A\hat{\theta}$.
-This is equivalent to that vector $b$ is in the range space of matrix $A$. \end{assumption} This assumption implies that the problem is realizable, $\hat{\theta}$ is an optimal solution, and the optimal function value is zero.
-Note that the above assumption is indeed satisfied in our considered setting low SNR case in \eqref{low_snr_pop} as we assume $\theta^*=0$ which implies $b=0$. \begin{assumption} The matrix $A^\top A \in \mathbb{R}^{d \times d}$ is invertible.
-This is equivalent to that matrix $A^\top A$ is symmetric positive definite, i.e. $A^\top A \succ 0$. \end{assumption} The above assumption is also easily satisfied for our considered setting as we assume that the covariance matrix for our input features is positive definite.
-Combining Assumption~\ref{ass_1} and \ref{ass_2}, we conclude that $\hat{\theta}$ is the unique optimal solution of the problem \eqref{opt_problem}.
-Next, we formally state the convergence rate of BFGS for solving problem \ref{opt_problem} under the disclosed assumptions.
+Our results in this section are of general interest from an optimization perspective, since there is no global convergence theory (without line-search) for the BFGS method in the literature when the objective function is not strictly convex.
+Our analysis provides one of the first results for such general settings.
+That said, it should be highlighted that our results do not hold for general convex problems, and we do utilize the specific structure of the considered convex problem to establish our results.
+The following examples illustrate some of the specific structures that we exploit to establish our result.

+\begin{assumption} There exists $\hat{\theta} \in \mathbb{R}^{d}$, such that $ b = A\hat{\theta}$.
+In other words, $b$ is in the range of matrix $A$. \end{assumption} This assumption implies that the problem in \eqref{opt_problem} is realizable, $\hat{\theta}$ is an optimal solution, and the optimal function value is zero.
+This assumption is satisfied in our considered low SNR setting in \eqref{low_snr_pop} as $\theta^*=0$ which implies $b=0$. \begin{assumption} The matrix $A^\top A \in \mathbb{R}^{d \times d}$ is invertible.
+This is equivalent to $A^\top A \succ 0$. \end{assumption} The above assumption is also satisfied for our considered setting as we assume that the covariance matrix for our input features is positive definite.
+Combining Assumptions~\ref{ass_1} and \ref{ass_2}, we conclude that $\hat{\theta}$ is the unique optimal solution of problem \eqref{opt_problem}.
+Next, we state the convergence rate of BFGS for solving problem \eqref{opt_problem} under the disclosed assumptions.
+The proof of the next theorem is available in Appendix~\ref{sec:proof_of_theorem_1}.